michielvha/vitepress/docs/docs/index.md

 # Introduction

-Welcome to the **EdgeForge** documentation

-Here you can find detailed information about all our endevours.
+These docs brings together all the moving parts of **Edgeforge**.
+You can find details on projects, integrations, tools, and ideas built around the edge-native paradigm.

 ## Sections